Skip to content

 Real progress.

 Clinic rooms are tidy, quiet and full of standardised toys.
 Houses aren't.
-Which means most goals — independence, transfers, communication, routine — are easier to crack in the place they actually need to work.
+Which means most goals, like independence, transfers, communication and routine, are easier to crack in the place they actually need to work.

 01 Real life